 - Advance high-speed rail — Michigan is part of the Midwest High-Speed Rail Network, and ELPC has worked hard with local advocates to ensure that the popular route connecting Chicago to Kalamazoo and Detroit continues to operate more quickly and efficiently.

-- Protect and preserve special places like the Great Lakes, Saugatuck Dunes, Sylvania Wilderness and Straits of Mackinac — ELPC works to protect the Great Lakes from aging oil pipelines, toxic coal ash dumping, unnecessary runoff and other source of pollution.
+- Protect and preserve wild & natural places like the Great Lakes, Saugatuck Dunes, Sylvania Wilderness and Straits of Mackinac — ELPC works to protect the Great Lakes from aging oil pipelines, toxic coal ash dumping, unnecessary runoff and other source of pollution.
 We are especially engaged in Michigan in protecting the Upper Peninsula’s tranquil Sylvania Wilderness from noisy and polluting motorboat use, preserving the Saugatuck Dunes from unnecessary development, and ensuring pipelines running through the Straits of Mackinac are upgraded or replaced.

 ELPC partners with the Michigan Environmental Council, Michigan Land Use Institute, Sierra Club, Saugatuck Dunes Coastal Alliance and other state and local groups to achieve progress.

 - Natural Resources – In 2016, ELPC attorneys, representing Friends of Sylvania, Sylvania Wilderness Cabins, and the Upper Peninsula Environmental Coalition, won a major victory in federal district court to finally limit “grandfathered” polluting and noisy gas-powered motorboat use along the Sylvania Wilderness.
 This ELPC litigation victory is a key precedent for protecting our Wilderness Areas, National Forests, and National Lakeshores in the North Woods and Upper Great Lakes.
 The Sylvania Wilderness is a beautiful, 18,327-acre wilderness area with quiet connected lakes and old-growth trees on the Wisconsin-Michigan border.
 We’re protecting the Sylvania Wilderness against invasive species and preserving wilderness tranquility for people to enjoy in this special place.

 - Clean Energy – In 2017, ELPC’s legal advocacy lead to updated an “avoided cost” formula for PURPA projects in the state which should lead to accelerated growth in solar energy.
 In 2011, ELPC released a report on Michigan’s clean energy supply chain, finding 121 Michigan businesses working in solar energy and 120 companies involved in wind power.
 These findings are helping support ELPC’s ongoing legal advocacy to expand successful solar and energy efficiency programs in Michigan.